ShivaniGanatra/hangman-project/readme.md

 a list of features the game will include, in order of importance -->

+In spirit of being fortunate enough to attend the Taylor Swift Eras tour this year I had aptly thought of creating a game with taylor swift in mind

+This hangman game features words that are typically correlated with Taylor Swift.
+The styling is also matching one of her featured Albums "Lover"

+To play simply click the start to button to retrieve a concealed word about Taylor.
+To play simply click on the letters that are deemed appropriate.
+Letters that are included in the word will display.
+Letters that arent will create a hangman

+To add to the humourous aspect of the game in the desktop version, with the addition of mistakes an increasingly distraught Taylor will appear on the hang(woman)

+Will you be able to save Taylor from her untimely death?
+Play to find out!

 In my game you will be able to pick maybe th eleave of difficult and perhaps the topic that the words will include I am planning on building it by having buttons that once clicked will appear in the position